WriteNaN/Unofficial-Groq-Api/README.md

 2) If you were to continue working on this, I would suggest using additional proxies.
 Currently only the useragent is randomized.

+## Getting Started

+install [bun](https://bun.sh/) & clone this repo. and do bun run . / file. feel free to contact me for anything!

 #### Importing The Lib
 ```ts
 import UnofficialGroqApi, { Chat, generateTextCompletion, getGuestToken } from "./src/index";